 It’s a tie.
 Shopify and Magento have similar abandoned cart recovery functions available.
 Therefore, it can’t be said which one is better in this sense.

 Shopify vs Magento: Security

-For an online business, security is fundamental as there are thousands of websites that are hacked daily.
+For an online business, security is fundamental as thousands of websites are hacked daily.
 Business owners need to ensure to have the best security plugins and updates available on their websites to prevent any information leaked or money heist.

 In this sense, SSL encryption and Level 1 PCI DSS compliant are in service on Shopify, that make your site automatically be protected.
 Moreover, the platform is very popular for protecting customer’s sensitive information (bank card number, phone number, address, etc.) during their shopping experience with the store websites.

 In Magento, the security level entirely depends on yourself to set it up, which gives you the flexibility to adjust it in whatever way you are capable of. .
 Magento’s security is very tight and robust, where you are required to be hands-on and follow PCI compliance by yourself.
 To make it easier, Magento usually sends patches to keep you up-to-date with new security features out there.

 Magento offers a better security system but it requires professional coding skills.
 For amateurs and beginners, Magento might not be a great idea to choose.
 Instead, Shopify is more suitable.
 Even though it doesn’t have advanced features, it is simple to use and has enough functions to properly protect our site.

 Adding extra features to your online store is highly recommended to manage your store better.
 In most cases, the built-in functions on both platforms are not enough for your eCommerce desires.
 Fortunately, Shopify and Magento both offer up to 5000 free and paid options for apps, extensions, and add-ons.